-For the partnership, the project will ensure the capitalisation of all the best practices and will build on the training program for the partners established during the original project.
+The AtlanticOnBike extension project ensured the capitalisation of all the best practices and built on the training program for the partners established during the original project.

-A new partnership has been proposed for this extension to ensure that it is focused, easy to manage and quickly operational.
-ECF is one of 8 partners from 7 different countries:
+A new partnership was composed for this extension to ensure it is focused, easy to manage and quickly operational.
+ECF was one of 8 partners from 7 different countries:

 - Statens vegvesen, Norway

 For more information about EuroVelo 1 – Atlantic Coast Route, please visit www.EuroVelo1.com.